 She’s 5′2″, gamine, and weighs eighty-nine pounds in a soggy trench coat.

 The nickname “Tinkerbell” has followed her from high school.
 It’s hard to imagine her riding a Harley named Boris, or packing a baby blue .357.

 She does both.
-After a disastrous engagement and washing out of Police Academy, Gina Miyoko is on walkabout in Gold Rush country, looking for clues to her own future.
+After a disastrous engagement and leaving the SFPD, Gina Miyoko is on walkabout in Gold Rush country, looking for clues to her own future.

 What are the odds she’ll end up in the middle of a mystery deep in the heart of an obsessively neat junkyard?